GonzRubio/guides/src/pages/html/html5-semantic-elements/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+Some people still don't know what HTML really is, however, the question should be...If HTML is Hypertext Mark-up Language, why this fifth version is so important and everyone is so hyped?
+You could summarise all this hipe in one magic word...SEMANTIC

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->